-Kadota figs have green skin, but they stick with the traditional light pink inside.
+Kadota figs have green skin and pink flesh.
 If you don’t like overly sweet fruits, you’ll love this variety.

-These figs will come in either a light green or a light-yellow skin.
-They’re pink inside, like most other figs, but it’s a sweeter variety.
+These figs come in either a light green or a light-yellow skin.
+They’re pink inside, like most other figs, but with a sweeter taste than others.

 This variety of fig is known for having a traditional green outside and a traditional pink flesh on the inside.

 All figs have a nutty flavor, but this variety has an enhanced nuttiness to it.
-If you’d like a fig variety which would pair well with most cheeses, this would be it.
+If you’d like a fig variety that pairs well with most cheeses, this would be it.

 Black Mission figs are a common variety.
-They’re easy to spot because they have a rich purple color which almost makes them appear black.
+They’re easy to spot because they have a rich purple color that almost makes them appear black.

-This variety of fig is extremely sweet and would be a great option for those who follow a whole foods diet but still love their sweets.
+This variety of fig is extremely sweet and is a great option for those who follow a whole foods diet but still love their sweets.

 Growing figs is a simple process.
 If you follow these few simple steps, your figs should be great producers for years to come:

-Figs do best when planted in planting zone 7 or higher.
-If you live in an area which has prolonged single digits over the winter months, you’ll know you can’t grow figs outdoors.
+Figs do best when planted in USDA zone 7 or higher.
+If you live in an area that has prolonged single digits over the winter months, you can’t grow figs outdoors.

 If you put the tree in its new home at the right time, it should do fine.